 Macro photography is a unique style that requires a specialized technique to get sharp, close-up shots.
 Lighting, focusing, and composition are all a bit different when you’re shooting a subject from this close.

 With that in mind, I’ve put together a few key areas of macro that you should be aware of.
 These points are all foundational knowledge you need to know in order to capture a perfect macro image.

 Composing Background Blur

-Auto focus on the macro scale is extremely delicate, which is why manual focus is often preferred.
-There’s one difference though – instead of manually adjusting your focus ring, move your head closer or further away from your subject to pinpoint your focus.
+Autofocus on the macro scale is extremely delicate, which is why manual focus is often preferred.
+There’s one difference, though.
+Instead of manually adjusting your focus ring, move your head closer or further away from your subject to pinpoint your focus.
 This is more accurate than using your focus ring and will allow you to really make sure your depth of field is how you want it to be.

 Instead of bringing in additional lights, you can always use the light around you.
-If you’re photographing in the outdoors, you should consider using reflectors to direct sunlight onto your subjects – acting as a fill light to shadow sides.
-This can bring a whole new element to your image.
+If you’re photographing in the outdoors, consider using reflectors to direct sunlight onto your subject, acting as a fill light to shadow sides.
+They can bring a whole new element to your image.

 Pretty much anything can act as a reflector.
 For example, tin foil can create a dramatic spotlight feel, while white cardboard creates a softer light.
 Even your own body can reflect sunlight in a soft, complementary way.
 Play around with possibilities and find what works for your style.